SENATORS (0-0-0) at SABRES (0-1-0)

 Senators: True, they lost in the second round of the Stanley Cup Playoffs to the Pittsburgh Penguins, but Paul MacLean was named coach of the year after leading the Senators to the postseason despite a slew of injuries.
 Karlsson, Anderson, Jason Spezza and Milan Michalek are all healthy after missing large portions of last season.

 After losing Alfredsson, the Senators acquired Bobby Ryan from the Ducks in exchange for Jakob Silfverberg and Stefan Noesen.
 MacLean promised Ryan's role with the team will be front and center.

-Sabres: Thomas Vanek, recently named captain for all home games, has eight straight seasons with 20 goals or more and the Sabres will need that out of him again after struggling offensively last season.
-The Sabres had 20 shots in a 2-1 loss to the Detroit Red Wings on Wednesday.
-Miller was brilliant, allowing two goals on 34 shots, although the goals came in a 36-second span.
+Sabres: Thomas Vanek, recently named captain for all home games, has eight straight seasons with 20 or more goals and the Sabres will need that out of him again after struggling offensively last season.
+Buffalo had 20 shots in a 2-1 loss to the Detroit Red Wings on Wednesday.
+Miller was brilliant, allowing two goals on 34 shots; the goals came in a 36-second span in the first period.

 "It wasn't a game that got away from us.
 It was a game we definitely were in.
 We could've tied it up and if we play that kind of hockey all year against good hockey teams, we're going to be on the winning side of some of those," Miller told team's website.
 "And if we're on the losing side, we're going to have a chance to come back and that's something good to see.
 Now we just have to show that we can come back and we've got a knack for a little bit of the dramatic at the end."